thunder/thunder-distribution/docs/contributing.md

 ---
 # Contribute to Thunder

-Thunder is a Drupal based distribution.
+Thunder is a "Drupal" based distribution.

 We are working on GitHub and drupal.org.
-Issues will be managed on drupal.org.
+Issues are managed on drupal.org.
 That gives us the possibility to better interact with related issues.
 Code improvements will be managed over GitHub's PR system.

 ## Update code

 If you found an issue with Thunder, please open a [ticket](https://www.drupal.org/project/issues/thunder?categories=All) on drupal.org.
-Please have in mind that Thunder is a collection of Drupal modules, a set of configuration and very little custom code.
+Please have in mind that Thunder is a collection of Drupal modules, a set of configurations, and very little custom code.

 So, if you can track down an issue to a specific module, please open the ticket in the corresponding issue queue on drupal.org.